Mohamed-abdalazez/Docker/README.md

       <img alt="EC2_2" src="assets/EC2_2.png" /><br><br>
       <img alt="EC2_1,2" src="assets/EC2_1,2.png" /><br><br>

+<a name="desc14"></a>
+## Push Images to DockerHub.

 - In the last part, we found that we were building and running the image on the server, which is a waste of server resources, so we want to build the image somewhere other than the server.
+     - Docker hub